The City Council voted to deny the Clark Park Conservation District nomination on January 15, 2019.

 - Neighborhood meeting: Monday, September 24, 6:30 PM – 8:00 PM

 - Historic Preservation Meeting: Thursday, October 4, 4:00 PM

 - Plan Commission Hearing: Wednesday, November 7, 4:00 PM

 - City Council Meeting: Tuesday, January 15, 2019, 7:00 PM

 I oppose the Conservation District.
 How can I demonstrate my opposition?

 Property owners within the proposed district have formal protest rights.
 As mentioned above, a formal protest by 40% of property owners triggers an approval threshold of six (6) members of the City Council.
-Following HPC nomination of the Conservation District, you will receive a letter informing you of the formal protest procedure.
-This website will be updated to reflect that information at that time as well.
+Following HPC nomination of the Conservation District, staff mailed protest forms and instructions to property owners within the proposed district.
+The protest form is also available for download here.